twilightxym/NUS-EE5731-Visual-Computing/README.md

 * Lucas-Kanade and Horn-Schunck algorithms
 * Video enhancement
 * Optical flow estimation for objects with different velocities
-* **Optional: Pyramidal implementation of the LK optical flow
+* **Optional: Pyramidal implementation of the LK optical flow and comparison with OpenCV